Takeaways

 3. RFID tag

-RFID tags are electronic stickers residents place on their windshields so that they don’t have to carry a fob.
+RFID access control are electronic stickers residents place on their windshields so that they don’t have to carry a fob.
 An RFID-based vehicle access control system has benefits that drivers in particular will appreciate.

 For example, RFID sensors are powerful enough to detect these stickers, even when a car’s windshield is several feet away from the sensor.